Astros in the Sky

 Notes:

-• Only player to play for both the Houston Buffaloes and Colt .45s
+• First player to play for both the Houston Buffs and Colt .45s.

 John Anderson